 - Keep Sound Waves From Reflecting

 1. Make It Hard For Sound Waves To Travel

-The easiest way to make sure that sound waves don’t carry into other rooms is to reduce the number of ways that sound waves can leak out.
+The best way to soundproof your room is to make it hard for sound waves to travel.
+The easiest way to ensure sound waves don’t carry into other rooms is to reduce the number of ways that sound waves can leak out.
 Here’s how to prevent noise from traveling in or out of a room.

 Weatherproof Your Doors and Windows